makusdouglas/ui-lib-chakra-ui-based/Readme.md

 # Simple ui-lib based on chakra-ui

-This is a POC for a ui-lib react
+This is a POC for a ui-lib react using:

+- Storybook for documentation
+- Chakra-ui to serve the basic styles and components

 ## Installation